raspberrypilearning/octapi-public-key-cryptography/en/step_5.md

 --- /collapse ---

-**Can you generalise your strategy for finding factors, so that if you were given the number `n` and asked to find out its factors, you could describe to someone how to do it?**
+**Can you generalise your strategy for finding factors, so that if you were given the number n and asked to find out its factors, you could describe to someone how to do it?**

 --- collapse ---
 ---
 title: Answer
 ---

 You could generalise your previous rule as follows: "Try to divide n by all of the numbers between 2 and n-1, and write down which ones it is divisible by."
 In actual fact, you don't need to test up to n-1; you can stop at √n.
-Try [this activity](https://nrich.maths.org/7520) to learn about the Sieve of Eratosthenes to see why!
+Try [this activity](https://nrich.maths.org/7520) to learn about the Sieve of Eratosthenes to see why.
 --- /collapse ---

 How easy would it be to find the two **factors** using a computer program?